top of page

 an overtired child + change = tears.
 Whatever strategy we decide is the best fit for your child, my priority will always be to minimize stress across the board and if you do not want to leave your little one crying alone, you do not have to!
 Remember; an overtired child cries significantly more than a well rested one, so getting their sleep on track is the most assured way to reduce crying for your child.

-Q. What sleep challenges are you trained to support?
+Q. What sleep challenges will you transform?

 A. My bespoke sleep plans encompass all common family sleep challenges with easy to follow, supportive, behavioral science led solutions.
 The sleep challenges we will transform include (but are not limited to):